-Let’s compare the BCs of our eight rounds and see how these two calibers differ.
+Let’s compare the BCs of our ten rounds and see how these two cartridges differ.

 Again, we should note that the BC is going to differ from round to round.
-While an average of all of our selected rounds is very similar, like the 5.56 Hornady 75 gr round, there are going to be options for both calibers that have much higher BCs than others.
+While an average of all of our selected rounds is very similar, with a slight advantage for the 5.56×45 rounds, there are going to be options for both cartridges that have much higher BCs than others.

-Before getting into the short and long range trajectory, we wanted to present a graph that gives you a clear picture of how flat the trajectories of these two calibers are.
+Before getting into the short and long-range trajectory, we wanted to present a graph that gives you a clear picture of how flat the trajectories of these two cartridges are.

-To do this, we selected a round for each caliber that is made by the same manufacturer and uses the same bullet design with similar weights and ballistic coefficients.
-Selecting rounds of similar weight is near impossible with these two calibers as we have discussed before, the 7.62 uses a higher caliber bullet than the 5.56 which often means heavier bullets.
+To do this, we selected a round for each cartridge that is made by the same manufacturer and uses the same bullet design with similar weights and ballistic coefficients.
+Selecting rounds of similar weight is near impossible with these two cartridges as we have discussed before, the 7.62 uses a higher caliber bullet than the 5.56 which often means heavier bullets.

 Let’s zoom in and look at sections of these range in more detail and see if the above trend continues.

 Short Range Trajectory

-For short range trajectory, we are going to compare our selected rounds out to a distance of 300 yards with the test firearms zeroed in at 100 yards.
+For short-range trajectory, we are going to compare our selected rounds out to a distance of 300 yards with the test firearms zeroed in at 100 yards.
 We are measuring bullet drop in inches.
 Data was generated by compiling the numbers from the manufacturer or by a ballistics calculator.
 With the ballistics calculator, we determined the short range trajectory by using each rounds bullet weight, muzzle velocity, and ballistic coefficient.